Tin Shop Museum

 Canada’s Milk Can Capital

 Watson Smith moved to Shubenacadie and opened his Tin Shop in the Village in 1896.
 After seeing the dented milk cans coming off the train he thought he could make a better quality can for the Dairy farmers in the area.
 Shubenacadie was home for much of the Dairy production for the whole Province.
-Watson Smith and sons produced over 80,000 cans during their active years
+Watson Smith and sons produced over 80,000 cans during their active years.
+The shop became a major supplier of milk cans for the area after the Halifax Explosion.

 Visit the Tin Shop